wildryce/loopheromanager/README.md

 # [Loop Hero Manager](https://wildryce.github.io/loopheromanager/)
 A tool for the game Loop Hero to plan tile placements and find efficient setups.

+This tool is free to use, though if you would like to support this and future projects, I have a [Ko-fi page](https://ko-fi.com/S6S5DBXT2).

 ## _Currently outdated: Changes/Fixes/Additions soon_

 [![](https://github.com/wildryce/loopheromanager/blob/main/Misc/toolButton.png)](https://wildryce.github.io/loopheromanager/)